Yee Peng, (Yi Peng) just outside Chiang Mai, engulfs your senses in a dreamesque state.

 I shudder to use this “flowery adjective” to describe Yi Peng, but in this case it fits perfectly……Yi Peng is magical.
 (Slap hand against forehead)

 Yee Peng is the Buddhist festival of lights where lanterns are released in respect to Buddha.
 Buddhists believe that this washes away bad Karma and makes wishes come true.
+It is one of the top things you should do when backpacking Thailand.

 Yee Peng festival usually corresponds with Loi Krathong, another festival in which little lotus shaped floats made out of paper are released in a river to bring good luck.